Vauff/BW-Parkour/README.md

 bwparkour.place - Gives permission to place BW-Parkour signs, used for arena interactions

+bwparkour.bypasscmdblock - Gives permission to bypass the command blocking, for when in parkour arenas

 bwparkour.exit - Gives permission to the exit command and sign, allows you to leave a parkour arena

 bwparkour.enter - Gives permission to the enter command and sign, allows you to enter a parkour arena